 What We Do

 The SMILE Program is an after school academic enrichment program for students in fourth through twelfth grades.
-The purpose of The SMILE Program is to increase the numbers of underrepresented and other educationally underserved students who graduate high school well prepared to enter higher education and pursue careers in science, math, engineering, and technology (STEM).
+The purpose of The SMILE Program is to increase the numbers of underrepresented and other educationally underserved students who graduate high school well prepared to enter higher education and pursue careers in science, technology, engineering, and math (STEM).

 How We Make a Difference